Daryan97/Easy-Email/README.md

 # Easy-Email

 Easy-Email is an AI assistant that helps you generate and send emails professionally.
-It uses the GPT-3.5 model to generate email content and utilizes Gmail, Outlook, and other email APIs to send emails directly through the application, saving time and improving efficiency.
+It uses the ChatGPT and Workers AI to generate email content and utilizes Gmail, Outlook, and other email APIs to send emails directly through the application, saving time and improving efficiency.

 ## Contents